stanmaz/BBOalert/README.md

 - declare which conventions you play with which partner
 - Seat-dependent openings and development
 - Vulnerability-dependent openings and development
-- Keyboard shortcuts and abbreviations
+- Keyboard and button shortcuts and abbreviations
 - Full Disclosure BSS file support

 If you like this tool, join the BBOalert users community on Facebook